-But spring the cherry blossoms come to life everywhere bringing people out for several weeks to celebrate.
+But the cherry blossoms in spring in Japan come to life everywhere, bringing people out for several weeks to celebrate.
 I would say that spring in Japan is the best time to visit overall.

-To make things easier I have included links to the products I use on Amazon where you can learn more about them or purchase them.
-Disclaimer: they are affiliate links and I get a small commission at no extra cost to you if you buy anything.
+To make things easier I have included links to the products I personally use where you can learn more about them or purchase them.

 Take a backpack as this is the easiest to carry.
 I generally find that a 30 – 40 litre backpack is plenty for your basic needs.